 The compensation system of an organization should be fair, timely and in accordance to industry standards.
-Money acts as a huge motivator and if employees feel that they are getting adequate, well timed compensation, they will be further propelled to put in their best at work.
+Money acts as a huge motivator and drivers of employee satisfaction which helps them feel that they are getting adequate, well timed compensation, and thus they will be further propelled to put in their best at work.

 5. Shift Planning

 Shift policies should be uniform in nature, and weekly holidays should be given to all workers so as to rejuvenate themselves.
-Telecommuting and work from home are good options for employees with family commitments and will help in engaging workers to their work in a meaningful way.
+Telecommuting and work from home are good options for remote employees with family commitments and will help in engaging workers to their work in a meaningful way.